RJmsG/ACPL/README.md

 1) Embedded GCC
 2) Default option to download the generated C code

+### Goals for ACPL:

+1) support for dynamic arrays
+2) full port to the C language
+3) switch to llvm
+4) Support for C & Python based libraries

 #### I am currently looking for other's help to make ACPL better
 If you can, join the project and spread the word!